 Newport State Park is mostly open.
 Here is what you need to know:

-- Park office is closed, but the drive-up window is now open for visitors to purchase daily or annual admission passes using credit card, cash or check.
+- Park office is closed, but the drive-up window is open on Saturdays (10:00am-4:00pm) for visitors to purchase daily or annual admission passes using credit card, cash or check.
 Credit cards must not require a pin.
-Visitors may also seek park information from staff through the drive-up windows.
+Visitors may also seek park information from staff through the drive-up window.
 Measures to ensure social distancing will be in place and all equipment used in customer transactions will be disinfected after each use.

 - The self-registration kiosk is available whenever the drive-up window is closed.

 - You may purchase an annual state park pass over the phone (1-888-305-0398) or online.

 - Backpack or bike-in camping is available.
 Reservations required.
 Make reservations by phone (1-888-947-2757) or online.